 Piazza Navona is a jewel of the Roman Baroque.
 It is located in the heart of Medieval Rome.
 It is one of the typical squares you reach walking through some narrow alley, and suddenly, there you have it, with its famous rivers and Obelisco.

 It depends on when you go; you can find yourself with flea markets, street artists, many visitors, and places to choose to have a drink and rest.
 However, as it is a touristy square, look out for the prices!

 El Castel Sant’Angelo

-It has had many uses over the course of these almost 2000 years, from a burial monument to be a fortified outpost, from prison to today a beautiful museum where the past and present of Rome appear together.
+It has had many uses over the course of these almost 2000 years, from a burial monument to a fortified outpost, from prison to present-day’s beautiful museum where the past and present of Rome appear together.

-It will be about 300 meters, no more and you arrive at the Castle, take a leisurely walk around the surroundings and if you feel like it, you can enter!
+It will be about 300 meters, no more, and you arrive at the Castle, take a leisurely walk around the surroundings, and if you feel like it, you can enter!

 It is ideal to go out at night and have a drink in one of its pubs.
-Although the evening ends early here, if you want to follow a little more you can go to the Testaccio 😉
+Although the evening ends early here, if you want to continue a little more, you can go to the Testaccio 😉

-Day and night this neighborhood changes a lot, take a walk and you will see it!
-For me it is a must visit!
+Day and night, this neighborhood changes a lot.
+Take a walk, and you will see it!
+For me, it is a must-visit!

 Piazza del Popolo